Master of Arts (M.A.) in Advanced

 Goals and Focus of the Program

-The Master of Arts in Advanced Teaching in Special Education focuses on in-depth knowledge and skill development for meeting needs of learners with special needs in multiple K-12 settings, and is aligned to Connecticut Cross-Endorsement Regulations.
+The Master of Arts in Advanced Teaching in Special Education focuses on in-depth knowledge and skill development for educating learners with special needs in multiple K-12 settings and is aligned to Connecticut Cross-Endorsement Regulations.

 Program Design

-The Master of Arts in Advanced Teaching in Special Education program follows a cohort instructional model with a hybrid delivery structure.
-Eight-week courses include a combination of online (synchronous and asynchronous learning activities), hybrid (at least 50% online class sessions) and in person courses, determined by course content.
-This program includes face-to-face sessions that take place from 4:45 PM – 8:45 PM on the same night of the week at a central location, and online sessions that may require meeting virtually during this scheduled class time.
+The Master of Arts in Advanced Teaching in Special Education program follows a cohort instructional model with a fully online delivery structure.
+Eight-week courses include online classes that meet in real time (synchronous), as well as provide offline (asynchronous) learning experiences within the four-hour class period.
+Online class sessions meet virtually from 4:45 PM – 8:45 PM on the same night of the week throughout the program.
 The duration of the program is approximately two years.

 Prerequisites

-The Master of Arts in Advanced Teaching in Special Education program must have a Bachelor’s degree from a regionally-accredited institution with a minimum GPA of 2.5, a valid Connecticut Teaching License, one year of full time, contracted teaching experience, and access to a classroom and students throughout the duration of the program to fulfill field study requirements.
+Students in the Master of Arts in Advanced Teaching in Special Education program must have a bachelor’s degree from a regionally accredited institution with a minimum GPA of 2.5, a valid Connecticut Teaching License, one year of full time, contracted teaching experience, and access to a classroom and students throughout the duration of the program to fulfill field study requirements.

 Degree Requirements and Career Outcome

-The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a capstone project as a university requirement, which is embedded within the coursework.
-Upon completion of this program, candidates will have earned a Master of Arts in Advanced Teaching in Special Education.
+The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a course-embedded capstone project as a university requirement.
+Upon completion of this program, students will have earned a Master of Arts in Advanced Teaching in Special Education.
 The program is aligned with Connecticut Cross-Endorsement Regulations for students who hold current CT teaching certification.
-Individuals seeking to become Special Education teachers must receive a passing score on the Praxis 2 for Special Education (Core Knowledge and Mild to Moderate Applications) and Foundations of Reading.
+Individuals seeking to become licensed by the Connecticut State Department of Education as Special Education teachers must receive a passing score on the Praxis 2 for Special Education (Core Knowledge and Mild to Moderate Applications) and Foundations of Reading.

 Plan of Study